tecunningham/tecunningham.github.io/_drafts/attraction-repulsion.md

 1. **Consequentialist & deontological morality.**
 2. **Learned tastes & aversions** -- macaroni cheese & chemotherapy.
-3. **The chemistry of segregation** -- cities sort black and white into different neighborhoods, but they don't explode into separate black cities and white cities: this implies that there exists both attraction and repulsion, but the repulsion falls off faster than the attraction -- they are pulled towards each other, but won't tolerate being next-door to each other.
+3. **The chemistry of segregation** -- cities sort black and white into different neighborhoods, but they don't explode into separate black cities and white cities: this implies that there is both attraction and repulsion, and the repulsion falls off faster than the attraction -- they are pulled towards each other, but won't tolerate being next-door to each other.
 4. **Immigration in the US,** in a weird stalemate for decades where no-one is satisfied: the law isn't enforced, but nothing changes.